Alonza0314/lotus/README.md

 ## Description

-A new RPC technology based on QUIC.
-The QUIC module is imported from: [quic-go](https://github.com/quic-go/quic-go)
+This is a golang module to implement a new RPC technology based on QUIC.
+The QUIC module is imported from: [quic-go](https://github.com/quic-go/quic-go).

-## Requirements
+## Development Environment

 | Content | Implememt | Version |
 |-|-|-|